agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 #### 4.1.1 Description and Priority

-The swipe function is of high priority for FoodSwipe™.
+The swipe function is of high priority for SwipeEats™.
 After inputting their criteria, the swipe functions allows the users to determine their restaurants of choice.

 #### 4.1.2 Stimulus/Response Sequences